Privacy and Security on TikTok

-Browsing history in the TikTok in-app browser to help make platform improvements, such as optimising page load times and ad measurement.
+- Browsing history in the TikTok in-app browser to help make platform improvements, such as optimizing page load times and ad measurement.
 This is separate from and not relevant to the use of other apps on a person’s phone, including web browsers.

-Device ID characteristics which help us perform a number of security functions, like mitigating spam and protecting TikTok accounts against malicious activity.
-We also use this information to help advertisers optimise and measure the effectiveness of their ad campaigns.
+- Device ID characteristics which help us perform a number of security functions, like mitigating spam and protecting TikTok accounts against malicious activity.
+We also use this information to help advertisers optimize and measure the effectiveness of their ad campaigns.